 Back to the lack of paving.
 In other countries, I got used to walking a lot, but in Malta it’s impossible to run any errands on foot except if you’re going around the corner from your house.
 Pavements seem to be an afterthought and come in all shapes and sizes.
 Some are tiled, some have rough surfaces, some are super narrow etc. What this also means is that we have a big problem with accessibility.
 One of the main highlights of my trips to Malta is spending time with my 93-year-old grandma, and I would love to be able to take her out for a walk while we chat about our lives.
 Alas, it’s pretty much impossible given the state of the pavements and the very close proximity of cars and trucks belching out exhaust.

 Lastly, let’s come back to the idyllic island thing one more time.
 During the past thirty years, there has been way too much indiscriminate development.
-Many ugly buildings were built and a good part of them were built in areas which were meant to remain in their natural state.
-The result is an over exploited island where very few green areas remain.
+Many ugly buildings were built and a good part of them were built in areas that were meant to remain in their natural state.
+The result is an overexploited island where very few green areas remain.
 As a kid, I used to go out and play soccer with my friends in the fields nearby.
 This was commonplace wherever you lived in Malta.
 Nowadays there is no chance that kids would be able to do that.

 Everything’s been built up, and as I said, it’s been one huge land rush with developers making big money while they exploited every inch of the island.
 Of course, this constant development has also brought with it a lot of air and noise pollution, apart from visual eyesores.
 We are now seeing an increasingly high rate of respiratory diseases, and frequent complaints about noise due to construction.
 Gozo, the other island, is currently at a very nice balance between nature and man-made buildings, but I’m afraid that the developers will turn their greedy eyes there next.